-ASU 2019-01, Leases (Topic 842) changes the accounting treatment for operating leases by requiring recognition of a lease asset and lease liability at the present value of the lease payments in the Statement of Financial Position and disclosure of key information about leasing arrangements.
-The Foundation elected to early implement the ASU and elected the practical expedient package to not reassess at adoption (i) expired or existing contracts for whether they are or contain a lease, (ii) the lease classification of any existing leases or (iii) initial indirect costs for existing leases.
+ASU 2019-01, Leases (Topic 842), changes the accounting treatment for operating leases by requiring recognition of a lease asset and lease liability at the present value of the lease payments in the Statement of Financial Position and disclosure of key information about leasing arrangements.
 The Foundation also elected the practical expedient that allows lessees to choose to not separate lease and non-lease components by class of underlying asset and are applying this expedient to all relevant asset classes.
 The Foundation adopted the package of practical expedients to not perform any lease reclassification, did not reevaluate embedded leases and did not reassess initial direct costs.
 As a result, the Foundation recorded a right-of-use asset in the amount of \$1,112,606 net of the landlord allowance of \$24,790.
 The Foundation recorded an operating lease liability in the amount of \$1,133,561 by calculating the present value using the discount rate of 1.69%.